lucagrementieri/model-manifold/README.md

 ```

 The command above trains the small CNN defined in `mnist_networks.py` for a single epoch
-to prevent convergence and at the end of every epoch it saves a checkpoint in the
+to prevent convergence; at the end, it saves a checkpoint in the
 `checkpoint` directory.

 Many configuration parameters can be modified using the script CLI.